AltBeacon/android-beacon-library/foreground-service.md

 The [reference app](https://github.com/davidgyoung/android-beacon-library-reference-kotlin) has code you can uncomment to start a foreground service, which has code similar to shown below.
 You need to put this code in your app before you start ranging or monitoring.

+If targeting Android 14+ (SDK 24+) you must ensure that you have obtained FINE_LOCATION permissin from the user otherwise you will get a SecurityException when trying to configure the foreground service.

 ```
 ...